 A postgraduate qualification not only helps you get a foot up the career ladder, it’s a vehicle for lateral progression too.
 Maybe you’re keen to refocus your career, switching to a more research-based role to follow a passion in that area, for example.
 Whatever your goal, there’s often an online course to help you achieve it.

-For graduates keen to take on leadership roles in primary care teams, a postgraduate primary care qualification is an ideal route.
-A health profession education-based programme is more suited for those seeking a career in medical, surgical, dental and veterinary education, as well as training and health science teaching.
+A health profession education-based programme is suited for those seeking a career in medical, surgical, dental and veterinary education, as well as training and health science teaching.
 Whereas a Masters of Public Health (MPH) is the basis for students who wish to become health development managers, public health advisors and health programme specialists.

 Studying doesn’t only increase opportunities beyond your current job.
 By exposing you to new theories, practices and research, an online postgraduate programme can provide you with the additional expertise to do more within your existing role.

 By focussing on original research and psychosocial approaches to public health, the University of Glasgow’s online MPH gives students the tools to devise new policies to head off public health problems – to give just one example of what online study can do.